Pope says risk that militants could sneak into Europe with refugees

 In an interview published on Monday with the Portuguese Catholic broadcaster Radio Renascenca, the pope referred to the risk that Islamic State, which has killed Christians and other minorities in the Middle East, could launch attacks in Europe.

-"It's true, I also want to recognise that, nowadays, territorial security conditions are not the same as they were in other periods (of mass migration)," he said in the interview.
+"It's true, I also want to recognize that, nowadays, territorial security conditions are not the same as they were in other periods (of mass migration)," he said in the interview.

-"The truth is that just 400 kilometres (250 miles) from Sicily there is an incredibly cruel terrorist group.
+"The truth is that just 400 kilometers (250 miles) from Sicily there is an incredibly cruel terrorist group.
 So there is a danger of infiltration, this is true."

 Security specialists have said the risk that militants could be smuggled into Europe in this way is small.